 Recent years have seen significant progress in autonomous shipping technology.
 The Yara Birkeland, a fully autonomous electric container ship, successfully completed its maiden voyage in Norwegian waters in March 2023.
-Currently, most autonomous ships in testing are classified as level two by the International Maritime Organization (IMO).
-This classification indicates they can operate autonomously but still require a human crew onboard.

 The shift to fully autonomous, unmanned ships is complex.
 The reliability and precision of advanced sensor systems are paramount to avoid accidents.
-Cybersecurity threats also loom large, as hackers could exploit autonomous vessels for illicit activities like piracy or smuggling.
+Cybersecurity threats also loom large, as hackers could exploit autonomous vessels for illegal activities like piracy or smuggling.

 The absence of global standards and regulatory frameworks for autonomous shipping adds to the uncertainty for companies investing in this technology.
 The IMO is working to establish guidelines, aiming for non-mandatory and mandatory codes for maritime autonomous surface ships (MASS) by 2025 and 2028, respectively.
 Yet, individual nations' maritime laws may not yet align with autonomous technology, complicating the regulatory environment further.